Modern animation in the United States: From Hanna-Barbera to Cartoon Network

 In 1989, producer Tom Ruegger had led an exodus of Hanna-Barbera staffers to restart Warner Bros.
 Animation.
 At first, the studio was constantly under threat of closure.
 However, under Fred Seibert's guidance, Hanna-Barbera's new staff (whose ranks included Craig McCracken, Genndy Tartakovsky, Butch Hartman and Seth MacFarlane) created a new generation of Hanna-Barbera cartoons in the 1990s such as 2 Stupid Dogs, Dexter's Laboratory, Johnny Bravo, Cow and Chicken, I Am Weasel and The Powerpuff Girls.
-Alongside these Hanna-Barbera cartoons, shows from other companies also premiered on the channel such as Space Ghost Coast to Coast, Ed, Edd n Eddy and Courage the Cowardly Dog.
+Alongside these Hanna-Barbera cartoons, shows from other companies also premiered on the channel, such as Space Ghost Coast to Coast, Ed, Edd n Eddy and Courage the Cowardly Dog.

 Time Warner acquired Turner in 1996, and thus inherited the rights to all of Hanna-Barbera's creative properties.
 This allowed Cartoon Network to begin airing all of the classic Looney Tunes shorts as well (previously, Turner had owned only the Looney Tunes shorts produced before August 1948, which had become part of the MGM/UA library).
-Cartoon Network's success with original programming lead them to move the reruns of old Hanna-Barbera and Looney Tunes cartoons to their spin-off channel Boomerang.
+Cartoon Network's success with original programming led them to move the reruns of old Hanna-Barbera and Looney Tunes cartoons to their spin-off channel Boomerang.

 In 1997, Fred Seibert left Hanna-Barbera to found his studio.
 In 1998, Hanna-Barbera moved to the same building as Warner Bros.
 Animation; the use of the Hanna-Barbera name for new productions ended with William Hanna's death in 2001.
 Hanna and Barbera continued to work as Time Warner employees and consultants until their respective deaths in 2001 and 2006; the name is still used for productions based on properties created during the Hanna-Barbera era.
 Cartoon Network Studios now handles most original animation for the network.